 Plan on this driving adventure the next time you visit us.
 It promises to impress you, whatever the season.
 Share your adventures with us by tagging #escapetobr on your social posts.
 Enjoy!

 When you plan an escape to Blue Ridge there is nothing better than spending time with friends and family while taking in the sights and sounds of natures’ majestic beauty.
 When you add in stunning mountain and lake views to your cabin selection, you’ve just taken your vacation to a whole new level!
-These eight amazing cabins with picture perfect postcard views are all located in the desirable Aska Adventure Area.
+These eight amazing cabins with picture perfect postcard views of Lake Blue Ridge are all located in the desirable Aska Adventure Area.

 Close to town yet miles away, you’ll want to get out and explore all the activities the Blue Ridge and Aska Adventure Area have to offer.
 Take the natural path and enjoy hiking, paddle boarding, tubing, fishing and geocaching or head just six miles into downtown Blue Ridge for shopping, restaurants, and winery and brewery tours.
 The wonder, excitement, and beauty of the North Georgia Mountains are waiting for your adventure to begin.
 So, what are you waiting for?